KaikaiSong99/study/trajectory-vis-study-test/assets/background.md

 t-SNE runs iteratively during which the embedding is optimized.

 Below is an example t-SNE _final_ embedding, which is commonly used in various visual analytics tasks through inspecting the neighborhood relationships of points.
+As you can see, color encodings are often used along with the visualization.
+These colors are based on either clustering results or manual labelling.

 <img src="./assets/t-SNE_final_embedding_example.png" style="width: 40%; height: auto;">